jstwister/vscode-flow-ide/README.md

-# vscode-flow-ide
+# jedwards1211.vscode-flow-ide

-An alternative Flowtype extension for Visual Studio Code.
+An alternative-alternative Flowtype extension for Visual Studio Code.
+This is my heavily cleaned up fork of vscode-flow-ide.
 Flowtype is a static type checker meant to find errors in Javascript programs.

 ## Features